SSWConsulting/SSW.Rules.Content/rules/salary-sacrifice-electronic-devices/rule.md

 ✅ You don’t pay GST (saving you another 10%)

-✅ Nothing for you to do at tax time
+✅ Less admin - Nothing for you to do at tax time

 ✅ You get to choose your device - and you own it